zubair-mohammed34/Walmart-Project/README.md

    - **Create New Columns**: Calculate the `Total Amount` for each transaction by multiplying `unit_price` by `quantity` and adding this as a new column.
    - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

-### 5. Load Data into MySQL and PostgreSQL
+### 5. Load Data into MySQL
-   - **Set Up Connections**: Connect to MySQL and PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
+   - **Set Up Connections**: Connect to MySQL using `sqlalchemy` and load the cleaned data into each database.
    - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.

 ### 6. SQL Analysis: Business Problem Solving
    - Revenue trends across branches and categories.
    - Identifying best-selling product categories.
    - Sales performance by time, city, and payment method.
    - Analyzing peak sales periods and customer buying patterns.
    - Profit margin analysis by branch and category.